If it hasn’t happened to you yet, give it time – it will. If you love chatting on Omegle, eventually you will get banned.

 “Your computer/network is banned for possible bad behavior.”

 What happened?
-Here are some reasons you might have been banned from Omegle…
+Below you'll find some reasons you might have been banned from Omegle.

 You get dropped too much